Skynetjosh98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display the content of two files
+script to display the last 10 lines of a file